sahilmishra108/Sahil-s-Portfolio/README.md

 ### **About The Project** 💡

 Static portfolios are a thing of the past.
 They present a one-sided, lifeless view of a developer's journey.
-I decided to build this **AI-Native Portfolio** to break that mold.
+I decided to build this **AI-Portfolio** to break that mold.

 This project is an **AI-powered, interactive portfolio** that transforms the "About Me" page into a dynamic, engaging conversation.
 Instead of forcing recruiters, developers, and friends to scroll endlessly through information, it invites them to ask questions and receive answers tailored specifically to them.